T-Rizzle12/Custom-Gmod-Bot/README.md

 # Use
-- Install this addon: place the Custom Gmod Bot folder (Unzip before use) in your gmod addons folder.
+- Install this addon: Place the Custom Gmod Bot folder (Unzipped) in your gmod addons folder *OR* install the addon with the [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2969405101).
-- Create at least a 2 player gmod server.
-This addon creates a "player" bot so you must have a open player spot because gmod will consider the bot a real player.
+- Create an (at least) 2-player gmod server.
+This addon creates a "player" bot so you must have an open player spot because gmod will consider the bot a real player.
 - Create a bot using the TRizzleCreateBot Command.
 (See below)

-This addon is on steam, you can download it there instead: https://steamcommunity.com/sharedfiles/filedetails/?id=2969405101
+This addon is on Steam, you can download it there instead: https://steamcommunity.com/sharedfiles/filedetails/?id=2969405101

 # Important [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues) [![HitCount](https://hits.dwyl.com/T-Rizzle12/start-here.svg)](https://hits.dwyl.com/T-Rizzle12/Custom-Gmod-Bot)